Literary-Insights/blog/src/content/blog/How We Decide - Jonah Lehrer.txt-1.md

 ---
-title: DEEP SUMMARY - How We Decide - Jonah Lehrer
+title: How We Decide - Jonah Lehrer
 slug: deep-summary-how-we-decide-jonah-lehrer
 tags:
   - book-summary